 We entered into an employment letter agreement with Mr. McDonough on March 14, 2008.
 This agreement entitles Mr. McDonough to receive an initial annual base salary of \$300,000, subject to periodic increases at the discretion of the board of directors, and an annual bonus opportunity of up to \$75,000, with the amount of any such bonus based primarily on the overall performance of our company, measured against goals that are mutually agreed between Mr. McDonough and our compensation committee early in each applicable year.
-If Mr. McDonough's employment is terminated without cause (other than in connection with a change in control), he is entitled to receive six months of base salary continuation and a lump-sum payment in an amount equal to 50% of the maximum annual bonus which he could have earned for the year of termination.
-If Mr. McDonough's employment for good reason within the 12 months following a change in control or if Mr. McDonough resigns his employment for good reason within the could have earned for the year of termination and a lump-sum payment in an amount equal to 50% of the maximum annual bonus following a change in control or if Mr. McDonough resigns his employment for 50% of the maximum annual bonus which of base salary continuation and a lump-sum payment in an amount equal to 50% of the maximum annual bonus which he could have earned for the year of termination.
+If Mr. McDonough's employment is terminated without cause (other than in connection with a change in control), he is entitled to receive six months of base salary continuation and a lump-sum payment in a manual equal to 50% of the maximum annual bonus which he could have earned for the year of termination.
+If Mr. McDonough's employment is terminated by us without cause within the three months preceding or the 12 months following a change in control or if Mr. McDonough resigns his employment for good reason within the 12 months following a change in control, he will be entitled to receive 12 months of base salary continuation and a lump-sum payment in an amount equal to 50% of the maximum annual bonus which he could have earned for the year of termination.